alexleonova/portfolio/src/work/website-redesign-for-international-shipping-company-cargoloop.md

 ---
 ## Overview:

-CargoLoop is a business that provides transportation services for cars, boats, and motorcycles within the USA and European countries.
-They approached me to redesign their website, as their existing site had outdated and compressed information about their services.
+CargoLoop is a transportation service provider specializing in moving cars, boats, and motorcycles across the US and Europe.
+As the UX/UI and motion designer, I was tasked with completely redesigning their outdated website.

 ## Problem:

-The primary challenge was to create a website that provides detailed information about CargoLoop's services and the company in a visually appealing and user-friendly manner.
-The client wanted a design refresh that would enhance the overall user experience and effectively communicate their offerings.
+The client's existing site had compressed, outdated content that failed to fully showcase their services.
+They needed a modern, informative website that would provide detailed information about their offerings and company, while also serving as an effective recruitment tool.

 ## Solution:

-I was the sole UX/UI designer and motion designer for this project.
-My responsibilities included:

-* Conducting competitive research and design analysis;
-* Creating wireframes and prototypes;
-* Designing the website's visual elements, including typography, color scheme, and iconography;
-* Incorporating animation and micro-interactions throughout the website;
-* Collaborating with developers and testers during implementation;
-* Performing final design reviews and quality assurance.
+I developed a comprehensive website redesign that prioritized detailed service information, company insights, and a fresh visual approach, complete with animated elements and video integration.

 \[DEMO]